Best practices

 estimate_required_memory(data)

-The result of the model Hamiltonian derivation is stored as an ExpressionSpinful object.
+The result of the model Hamiltonian derivation is stored as an ExpressionSpinful object in the transformed_hamiltonian field of the Transformable object.
 These objects offer a set of methods that can be used for further manipulation of the transformed Hamiltonian.
-Here we list some useful methods of the ExpressionSpinful class.
+Here we list some useful methods provided by the ExpressionSpinful class.

-• normalize(eps = 0.0): Orders the operators in the terms of the Hamiltonian in a standardized fashion and removes terms with an absolute prefactor smaller than eps.
+• normalize(eps = 0.0): Sorts the operators in the terms of the Hamiltonian in a standardized fashion and removes terms with an absolute prefactor smaller than the value eps.

-• normal_order: Rewrites operators as creators and annihilators and normal orders them (creators to the left of annihilators).
+• normal_order: Rewrites operators as creators and annihilators and normal orders them (creation operators to the left of annihilation operators).

 • sort_descending: Sorts the terms in the expression by the absolute value of the coupling constants in descending order.